Skip to content

 New control operations

-These routines are called once during llheap startup to set specific limits.
-To set a value, define a specific routine in an application and return the desired value.
+These routines are called once during llheap startup to set specific limits before an application starts.
+Setting these value early is essential because allocations can occur from the dynamic loader and other libraries before application code executes.
+To set a value, define a specific routine in an application and return the desired value, e.g.:

-set the amount (bytes) to extend the heap when there is insufficient free storage to service an allocation request.
+return the number of bytes to extend the sbrk area when there is insufficient free storage to service an allocation request.

 Return: heap extension size used throughout a program.